starsite/FileMaker-Swift/Data API + Swift (walkthrough).md

  - - -

 #### Refresh Token
 Refresh an expired token.
 The `@escaping` marker allows the `token` and `expiry` types to be passed later (they're permitted to "escape" or "outlive" the function).
 That's typical for async calls in Swift.
-We'll fire this later, in `viewDidLoad()`
+We'll use this later, in `viewDidLoad()`

 ```swift
     // refresh token